zyrolasting/denxi/examples/output-conflicts/README.md

-When Xiden installs software, it will re-use any outputs that are already installed based on the exact package query corresponding to the package.
-This creates room for conflicts where Xiden will hand you a link to a previously built directory.
+When possible, Xiden will re-use any outputs that are already installed.
+This implies there is a cache.
+That cache is keyed by _exact package queries_.
+When these keys conflict, Xiden will hand you a link to a cached directory when you expected something else.

 1. Run `racket launcher.rkt do +a a.rkt`
-2. Delete the `my-pkg` link
+2. Delete the `my-pkg` link.
+Do _not_ collect garbage.
 3. Run `racket launcher.rkt do +a b.rkt`

 When you do these steps, you'll see that a link called `my-pkg` exists after the installation of `b.rkt`, but it points to content provided by `a.rkt`.

-This cache is important when versioning because we want a package's identity to mean something, but sometimes we want to iterate on a release when the identity is the same.
-There's a couple of ways to do that.
+Step 3 would have worked if you collected garbage on Step 2, but then you have the same conflict in the other direction.

-You can either edit the definitions to have different names, uninstall the conflicting package, or edit the launcher to use something like `(current-package-editor sxs)`.
-Stated more broadly: The problem can be addressed by the end-user or the developer.
+The definitions can either change to use different names where they conflict, or a launcher can use something like `(current-package-editor sxs)` to force side-by-side installations for all definitions.
+Stated more broadly: The problem can be addressed by an end-user or a developer.